NFL Rumors: Viral Photo Allegedly Shows Alvin Kamara At Nightclub Without Mask Before Positive COVID-19 Test

 Kamara has been one of the most versatile weapons in the NFL this year, amassing 932 rushing yards and 16 touchdowns to go along with 756 receiving yards and another five touchdown receptions.
 He notched six total touchdowns and a career-high 155 rushing yards in last week’s win over the Minnesota Vikings.

 Immediately after the news broke, there were allegations that Kamara was spotted going out without a mask in the days after the win.
-A picture circulated on social media claiming to show Kamara at a nightclub, posing next to a group of people whose faces were blurred out.
+A picture circulated on social media claiming to show him at a nightclub, posing next to a group of people whose faces were blurred out.

 It was not clear whether there was any truth to the allegation.
 Though the social media image appeared to be dated December 26, there was no proof that it was taken that day, and those sharing it did not link directly to a post where the allegations could be verified.
 Kamara has not yet released a statement.